-66kV and 33kV networks shall be designed to enable Network Integrity to be maintained under Intact Network conditions, Secured Outage conditions and for Operational Secured Next Faults.
+132kV networks shall be designed to enable Network Integrity to be maintained under Intact Network and Secured Outage conditions and for Operational Secured Next Faults.
 Network Integrity may be maintained by the inherent capability of the plant and equipment, operation of protection, operation of Load Management Schemes or by manual intervention.

-It is recognised that Primary System Design (PSD) engineers do not currently have access to design tools that are capable of automatically assessing every Operational Secured Next Fault under all relevant network loading conditions.
-In the absence of such tools Primary System Design engineers may study a limited number of scenarios that, to the best of their knowledge, represent the most onerous cases.
+It is recognised that Primary System Design (PSD) engineers do not currently have access to design tools that are capable of automatically assessing every Secured Outage under all relevant network loading conditions.
+In the absence of such design tools Primary System Design engineers may study a limited number of scenarios that, to the best of their knowledge, represent the most onerous cases.

-66kV and 33kV networks shall be designed to allow Control Engineers and Outage Planning Engineers to maintain Network Integrity for Operational Secured Next Faults, even where these go beyond the requirements for Secured Outages.
+132kV networks shall be designed to allow Control Engineers and Outage Planning Engineers to maintain Network Integrity for Operational Secured Next Faults, even where these go beyond the requirements of Secured Outages.
 Typically this can be achieved by splitting the network into multiple radial networks.
-Where this is impractical, operational intertripping meeting the requirements of POL:SD11 category A should be considered.
+Where that is impractical, Operational Intertripping meeting the requirements of POL:SD11 Category A should be considered.